Causes, treatment and prevention of pulmonary edema. Symptoms, causes and treatment of pulmonary edema Providing first aid for pulmonary edema

 4. Check the patient's blood pressure.

-It is important to sit in a comfortable position to make it easier to breathe and to reduce congestion.
+It is important to sit in a comfortable position to make it easier to breathe and reduce congestion.

-Advice on behavior for pulmonary edema.
+Tips on behavior during pulmonary edema.

 It is important to increase blood circulation to the heart muscle and reduce peripheral blood volume.